Tublanx/Tublanx/README.md

 ## 🏆 Achievements
 + 🥇 June 2020, I won the best prize in the ICT Competition.
-+ 🥈 April 2022, I won a silver medal in the Local Skill Competition
++ 🥈 April 2022, I won a silver medal in the Local Skill Competition.

+## 📜 Certificate Of Award
++ 2021 ~ 2022, I worked as an instructor and obtained a letter of appointment.

 ## 📝 License
 + 📄 June 2020, I obtained ITQ (Hangul, Excel)